Practice questions

 $\ln (2)= 0.035t\,\ln(e)$

-Putting, $\ln(e)=1$:
+Putting $\ln(e)=1$:

 $\ln (2)= 0.035t$

-Divide $0.035$ to get $t$:
+Divide by $0.035$ to get $t$:

 $t=\ln(2)/0.035=19.8$ years